Is Paying an Annual Fee for a Credit Card Worth It?

 To see if you can downgrade one of your credit cards, simply call customer support and ask.
 You can do this by calling the number on the back of your card, or by checking our list of credit card company phone numbers for your issuer.

 Not all cards with annual fees have a downgrade path.
 Cards that are co-branded with airlines and hotels usually can’t be downgraded to non-branded cards.
 Business cards can’t be downgraded to regular consumer cards.
-And charge cards from American Express can’t be downgraded to regular credit cards.
+And former charge cards from American Express can’t be downgraded to regular credit cards.

 Here are some good no annual fee cards you can downgrade to, for several different card issuers.